yuhengy/coredesign/README.md

 The test method is that we let the `mycorTOP.scala` keep reading the memory and writing it into regfile.
 Note Scala does not support 0x80000000, and need use 0x80000000**L** instead.

+### Sep13, 2020 commit-
+This commit is the `instFetch` and `decode` stages.
+These are enough to formalize the codestyle even though this commit is untestable.
+Much code is based on [soder](https://github.com/ucb-bar/riscv-sodor)'s 5-stage core and its structure plot is copied into ./documents/ for convenience.

+CodeStyle:
++ I use individual package for each of five stages.
++ In each class (in each package), I also divide it into several subclasses with `//------begin------ //^^^^^^end^^^^^^`.
+These subclasses hold following abstractions:
+	+ Subclasses named `${stageName} global status` is global to the whole class, i.e. all other subclass can read or write to it.
+	+ Other subclasses have **Two Interface** (`//input` and `//output`) and their **Private Val**.
++ In each class, io.input is global to the whole class; while io.output is connected in a individual subclass for clear.